saurabhlanjewar/Skillsync/README.md

 - Upload and share documents, links, and other resources.
 - Categorize and organize shared resources for easy access.

-### 5. **Analytics Dashboard**

-- Visualize group performance and task progress.
-- Metrics for admins to track productivity and engagement.

 ## **Technology Stack**

 ### **Backend**